-- 1. Submit their documentation(s) of their disability to the Director of Student Support Services - 2.
-Contact the Director of Student Support Services at (804) 862-6235 in order to schedule an appointment for accommodative services. - 3.
-Bring all documentation to the appointment including the most recent psychological educational evaluation of the student and his/her most recent IEP for evaluation. - 4.
-During the meeting the Director of Student Support Services will work with the student to determine the accommodation(s) he/she is eligible for based on the documentation provided.
+- 1. Submit their documentation(s) of their disability to the Department of Student Support Services - 2.
+Contact the Department of Student Support Services at (804) 862-6235 in order to schedule an appointment for accommodative services - 3.
+Bring all documentation to the appointment including the most recent psychological educational evaluation of the student and his/her most recent IEP for evaluation, and - 4.
+During the meeting, a member of the Department of Student Support Services will work with the student to determine the accommodation(s) he/she is eligible for based on the documentation provided